 This section presents the annual wage data for each occupational category, as well as comparisons of annual wages between early learning settings (for educators and school leaders) and economic regions.

-To better understand respondents’ work life, we asked them to report on the average number of hours they worked per week and the number of months worked per year.
+To better understand respondents’ work life, we asked them to report on the average number of hours they worked per week and number of months worked per year.
 We also asked if they regularly work more than one job.
 Data is presented by occupational category and then by early learning setting for educators.

 Personal experiences and individual characteristics can play a role in shaping motivation to enter and remain in early childhood careers.
 We asked respondents to tell us their key motivations for choosing their careers.
 We also asked how they perceive both the rewarding and challenging aspects of their positions, as well as the barriers and supports that influenced their career trajectories.
 Data is presented across occupational categories.

-Survey items were adapted from: Watt, H. M., & Richardson, P. W. (2007).
-Motivational factors influencing teaching as a career choice: Development and validation of the FIT-Choice scale.
+Watt, H. M., & Richardson, P. W. (2007).
+Motivational factors influencing teaching as a career choice: Development and validation of the FIT- Choice scale.
 The Journal of experimental education, 75(3), 167-202.

 Retention and attrition are critical indicators of workforce stability in early childhood education.
 We asked respondents to report on how likely they were to stay in their current roles for the next two years, pursue a new role within the early childhood field, or pursue a role outside of the field.
 Data is presented by occupational category and then by early learning setting, for educators and school leaders specifically.